NguyenPhuDuc307/mvvm-design-pattern/README.md

 ## Add a Request and ViewModel

-Add a file named `CourseRequest.cs` to the `ViewModels` folder, create it in your project's source folder.
+Add a file named `CourseViewModel.cs` to the `ViewModels` folder, create it in your project's source folder.

 Update the `ViewModels/CourseRequest.cs` file with the following code: